c2lang/documentation/documentation/docs/language/modules.md

 import extended_filesystems_io as fs;
 ```
 external symbols can now use the shorter `fs` prefix.
-Using the fullname is even now
-allowed anymore!
+Even now, using the full name is allowed!

 ### import local
 When using a lot of external symbols, the constant prefixing can be cumbersome.
 C2
-allows using the external symbols of some module directly (without prefix) when the
+allows using the external symbols of a module directly (without any prefix) when the
 import statement is followed by the keyword __local__.
 This can also be combined with
-the __as__ keyword.
+the __as__ keyword, making the prefix optional.
 ```c
 import networking as net local;
 import filesystem local;
 ```
 Symbols of both `networking` and `filesystem` can be used without prefix.
 If a symbol
 can be resolved unambiguously (for the current module and set of imports), the module
 prefix is optional.
-So if both `networking` and `filesystem` have some function `open()`,
+So if both `networking` and `filesystem` have a function called `open()`,
 it will still have to be prefixed, since C2 allows no ambiguous symbol use.

 The result of __modules__ and the __import .. (as ..) (local)__, is that there is no